 - Technical security systems and data,

 - Philosophical accountability and anticipation of the societal consequences.

 The Chair is coordinated by Claire Levallois-Barth, Doctor of Law, and co-animated by:

 - Maryline Laurent, professor of Computer Science at Telecom SudParis,

-- Patrick Waelbroeck, lecturer in Economics at Telecom ParisTech,
+- Patrick Waelbroeck, professor of Economics at Telecom ParisTech,

-- Pierre-Antoine Chardel, lecturer in Philosophy at Telecom Business School.
+- Pierre-Antoine Chardel, professor of Philosophy and Ethics at Telecom Business School.

 - Social Value: What new services should be provided and how can trust be established?
 In other words, how do we preserve what characterises a human being, namely the commitment to the principles of freedom, autonomy and accountability?

 - Economic Value: how does personal information contribute to the creation of value?
 How do we to combine public data, private data and business data to develop products, services and innovative strategies?

 - Control: who controls or should control personal information?
 How can we ensure its technical and practical security?